Nitecore UT32 Headlamp Review

 Retention and Carry

-The top strap is removable (fairly easily removable, that is.
-Not hard and semi-permanent like the Wizard Pro).
+The top strap is removable (fairly easily removable, that is, not hard and semi-permanent like the Wizard Pro).

-Also much to my surprise, the silicone strap is directional.
+Also, much to my surprise, the silicone strap is directional.
 The light goes into the connector as seen below.
 When being worn, the head is on the right side of your body, making right-handed use the preferred use.

 I don’t really like that this is directional, and I would much rather it not be.
-However, doing it this way means the light is very well balanced, and so rides better.
+However, doing it this way means the light is very well balanced, and so it rides better.

 I didn’t find the forehead piece to be very comfortable.
-It needs a bigger flatter area.
+It needs a bigger, flatter area.

 A pocket clip is also included.
 The clip fits into either of two ridges in the cell tube, but not the bigger of the two headband connectors.
 This means the clip allows up or down carry.